Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Doctor Jeffrey Richards

-Dr. Jeffrey Richards is a professor in the Department of Zoology at The University of British Columbia (UBC).
-His research program aims to understand how organisms respond to environmental change.
-In particular, Dr. Richards is interested in the evolution of low oxygen tolerance in diverse organisms and the biochemical and physiological mechanisms that allow some organisms to maintain function under low oxygen conditions.
-His research involves both laboratory and field studies, and he addresses his research questions using a variety of non-traditional animal models including fish, reptiles, amphibians, birds, and mammals.
+Dr. Jeffrey Richards is a professor in the Department of Zoology at the University of British Columbia (UBC).
+His research program aims to understand how organisms respond to environmental change, particularly the evolution of low oxygen tolerance in diverse organisms and the biochemical and physiological mechanisms that allow some organisms to maintain function under low oxygen conditions.
 Dr. Richards has published over 100 peer-reviewed research articles, books, and book chapters.

-Dr. Richards has served as Chair of the UBC animal care committee between 2017 and 2022.
-The UBC animal care committee oversees the largest animal care and use program in western Canada and the second largest in Canada.
-As chair of the UBC animal care committee, Dr. Richards worked to provide effective ethical oversight of animal-based research, improved transparency around animal research, developed animal care committee policies, modernized pedagogical-merit review, and engaged with community stakeholders.
+Dr. Richards served as chair of the UBC animal care committee between 2017 and 2022 where he worked to provide effective ethical oversight of animal-based research, improved transparency around animal research, developed animal care committee policies, modernized pedagogical-merit review, and engaged with community stakeholders.
 Dr. Richards was also the founding director of InSEAS, which is a state-of-the-art aquatic animal research facility at UBC.
 Dr. Richards has served in leadership roles in the broader scientific community through his involvement in national and international societies and as a member of the editorial board for numerous journals, including the Journal of Experimental Biology.

 Additional CCAC Involvement